ernestguillem/Zephyr_Blinky_Template/README.md

 For more information on available toolchains visit the [Zephyr Toolchain Documentation](https://docs.zephyrproject.org/latest/guides/beyond-GSG.html#set-up-a-toolchain)

 If another toolchain is used make sure to change the ZEPHYR_TOOLCHAIN_VARIANT variable in CMakeLists.txt

+Alternatively we can install zephyr-sdk to provide one or multiple compilers

 ### Python